techidaily/site-facebook/source/_posts/mastering-chat-apps-beyond-facebooks-messages.md

  And as with WhatsApp, Messenger works across operating systems as it sends and receives messages via the internet.
 You can stay in touch with friends on Android, even if you use an iPhone.

- Your messages can be sent using end-to-end encryption too, although it's not by default, so[you need to know how to activate encryption](https://www.makeuseof.com/enable-encryption-facebook-messenger/) .
+ Your messages can be sent using end-to-end encryption too, although it's not by default, so [you need to know how to activate encryption](https://www.makeuseof.com/enable-encryption-facebook-messenger/) .
 This means that whatever you send can't be intercepted by third parties as messages are rendered unreadable.
 No one can see what you send while it's in transit between devices.
 It's the bare minimum you should expect from an instant messaging service these days.

 ## Why Might You Avoid Using Facebook?